 Amount Awarded: $5,625

-Heidi Ferris, director of Growing Green Hearts, designed and implemented this Community Blue project in partnership with Frassati Catholic Academy, Peace Community of Faith, and Christ the Servant Lutheran.
-The program started with a training day for host site leaders, utilizing the Growing Green Hearts Connect the Drops curriculum.
-This training covered the basics of watershed stewardship, outlined youth leadership opportunities, and planned each host site's focuses over the course of the year-long project.
-In February, 2019, Heidi, host sites, and VLAWMO staff facilitated a project kick-off event at the Vadnais Heights Community Commons.
-This event included live music, poetry workshops, a live painting demonstration, ice cream, and watershed education opportunities.
-From Spring to the Fall, each host site conducted its own youth leadership event to promote watershed education and stewardship in their respective communities.
-Many activities ensued, including adopt-a-drain, playing the watershed game, adopting raingardens, renting VLAWMO education tools for community events, hosting water walks, and referencing local water in the weekly liturgy.
-In sum, the entire project recruited 30 volunteers, and achieved $6,075 in in-kind volunteer hour contributions.
-12 stormdrains were adopted, 2 raingadrens were adopted, one additional raingarden was maintained, 3 trees were planted, and over 2,500 people were exposed to the initiative.
-Thanks to Heidi's leadership and faith-based focus, project partners were able to harness knowledge and action for local water resources in a way that fit their needs and values.
-Each host site brought a bounty of enthusiasm and creativity, and a stronger network was formed between the communities and VLAWMO.
+Heidi Ferris, director of Growing Green Hearts, designed and implemented this Community Blue project in partnership with faith-based organizations Frassati Catholic Academy, Peace Community of Faith, and Christ the Servant Lutheran.
+The program started with a training day for host site leaders.
+This training covered the basics of watershed stewardship, outlined youth leadership opportunities, and planned each host site's focus over the course of the year-long project.
+A kick-off event was held in February, 2019 and included live music, poetry workshops, a live painting demonstration, ice cream, games, and watershed education stations.
+From Spring to the Fall, each host site conducted its own youth leadership event in their communities.
+Examples included adopt-a-drain, playing the watershed game, adopting raingardens, renting VLAWMO education tools for community events, hosting water walks, and referencing local water in the weekly liturgy.
+In sum the project recruited 30 volunteers, adopted 12 stormdrains two raingadrens, planted three trees, and reached over 2,500 people across the various communities.

 Amount Awarded: $400